mrsvolodya/todo-app/README.md

 - **SCSS:** For advanced styling
 - **LocalStorage:** Persists todos data to ensure tasks are retained across browser sessions.
 - **Fetch API:** For making API requests to manage todos.
+- **React-transition-group**: For managing transitions and animations, including TransitionGroup and CSSTransition for smooth animations of todo items.

 ## Live Preview